Clement Virgo: Early work

 At the Canadian Film Centre, Virgo met a number of Canadian filmmakers, including Damon D'Oliveira.
 Virgo wrote and directed the stylized short film, Save My Lost Nigga' Soul, with D'Oliveira as producer, through the CFC's Short Film Program.
-The film won Best Film prizes at the Toronto, Fespaco and Chicago Film Festivals.
+The film won Best Film prizes at the Toronto, FESPACO and Chicago film festivals.

 Virgo and D'Oliveira were invited to participate in the CFC's film residency program in 1992.
 Together, the pair established Conquering Lion Pictures and produced their first feature film, Rude.
-It had its world premiere at Cannes as part of the Un certain regard program.
+It had its world premiere at Cannes as part of the Un Certain Regard program.

 Virgo's next films, The Planet of Junior Brown, which earned an Emmy nomination, and Love Come Down, were followed by Lie with Me, which caused a stir at the 2005 Toronto International Film Festival because it portrayed explicit sexual themes.
-Starring Lauren Lee Smith and Eric Balfour, Lie With Me had its European premiere at the 2006 Berlin International Film Festival, Panorama Section.
-It has been distributed internationally, and sold to Showtime in the United States.
-The film was based on the novel of the same name, written by his wife, the author Tamara Faith Berger.
+Starring Lauren Lee Smith and Eric Balfour, Lie With Me had its European premiere at the 2006 Berlin International Film Festival, in the Panorama Section.
+It has been distributed internationally, and was sold to Showtime in the United States.
+The film was based on the novel of the same name, written by Virgo's wife, the author Tamara Faith Berger.